chrisguida/cln-plugin-tutorial/.tutorial/03-life-cycle.md

 Now your plugin can do stuff!

 # Exercise: Build a bare minimum plugin that conforms to the above requirements
-If you click on [`helloworld.py`](/home/runner/Writing-Your-First-CLN-Plugin/helloworld.py) in the file tree to your left, you will see a basic CLN plugin written in Python.
+If you click on [`rust-plugin/src/main.rs`](/home/runner/Writing-Your-First-CLN-Plugin/rust-plugin/src/main.rs) in the file tree to your left, you will see a basic CLN plugin written in Rust.
 It doesn't do much, yet.
 It pretty much just runs.
 We'll add more to it as we work through this tutorial.

 Here it is:
 ```py